Construction Costs in Los Angeles

 The Palisades and Eaton Fire Impact

 Post-Fire Market Pressure: The January 2025 fires destroyed thousands of structures and created a demand surge in an already-constrained market.
-Subcontractors already booked 6-12 months out now face additional demand from fire rebuilds, putting upward pressure on pricing across the entire LA market - not just for fire rebuild work.
+Subcontractors already booked 6-12 months out now face additional demand from fire rebuilds, putting upward pressure on pricing across the entire LA market, not just for fire rebuild work.
 Material demand, labor competition, and evolving PGRAZ regulations all compound the effect.
+For properties evaluating existing foundations for reuse, see Fire-Damaged Foundation Certification.
 See Fire Rebuild & PGRAZ for the regulatory detail.

 Schedule Drives Cost